Eeems-Org/remarkable.guide/src/guide/access/ssh.rst

 Under the following conditions, an additional step is required to enable SSH access over Wifi:

-- reMarkable Paper Pro and Paper Pro Move devices on any OS version
+- reMarkable Paper Pro, Paper Pro Move, and Paper Pure devices on any OS version
 - reMarkable 2 devices on OS versions above 3.20

 To enable, ssh into the device over USB and run: